 How to Build the Perfect Home Gym for Your Goals

-The two major factors that deter people from making the leap to home training?
+The two main factors that deter people from making the leap to home training?
 Space and expense.
-But if you loosen your grip on the Hollywood-style home-gym fantasy, you’ll see that neither factor has to be an obstacle to building a functional exercise space.
+But if you loosen your grip on the Hollywood-style home-gym fantasy, you find that neither is prohibitive.

-“When many people think about setting up a home gym, they immediately think about recreating a commercial gym — squat rack, bench, barbell, weight plates, dumbbell rack… the list goes on,” says Trevor Thieme, director of fitness and nutrition content for Openfit.
-That’s a mistake: While the latest gear and gizmos can be fun, they are by no means indispensable for building muscle or shedding fat.
+“When many people think about setting up a home gym, they immediately think about recreating a commercial gym,” says Trevor Thieme, C.S.C.S., director of fitness and nutrition content for Openfit.
+That’s a mistake: While the latest gear and gizmos can be fun, they’re by no means indispensable for building muscle or shedding fat.

 “At the most basic level, all you need to establish a home gym is six square feet of space,” says Thieme.
-“Your body can be your barbell.
-Any equipment you layer on top of that is gravy and expands your potential exercise arsenal.”
+“Your body can be your barbell — any equipment you layer on top of that is gravy.”

 So start simple — and allow your gym to grow right along with your strength and cardiovascular fitness.
-Below, we take you through the process of putting together the perfect home gym for your needs, goals, and budget.
+Next, we’ll take you through the process of putting together the perfect home gym for your needs, goals, and budget.

 How to Fill Your Home Gym on Any Budget

 Get resourceful and expense doesn’t have to be a barrier to entry.